Tears as British public pays respects to queen’s coffin

 To the strains of a military band playing funeral marches, King Charles III led the royal family in procession behind a horse-drawn gun carriage bearing the casket.

-King Charles -- Queen Elizabeth's eldest son -- his siblings, and his own sons, Princes William and Harry, walked at a carefully choreographed 75 steps a minute behind the gun carriage.
+Charles -- Elizabeth's eldest son -- his siblings, and his own sons, Princes William and Harry, walked at a carefully choreographed 75 steps a minute behind the gun carriage.

-The sight of the new king's two grief-stricken sons inevitably evoked memories of 1997, when William and Harry, then aged just 15 and 12, walked, heads bowed, behind the coffin of their mother, Diana, princess of Wales.
+The sight of the new king's two grief-stricken sons inevitably evoked memories of 1997, when the brothers -- then aged just 15 and 12 -- walked, heads bowed, behind the coffin of their mother, Diana, princess of Wales.

 From the Elizabeth Tower at the Houses of Parliament, the Big Ben bell tolled out each minute as the casket passed in front of hushed crowds lining the route.